Ion Agârbiceanu: At Patria

-1920s

 In October 1919, the newspaper's headquarters moved to Cluj, and Agârbiceanu followed.
 Thanks to his literary activity, he was part of the leadership of the Romanian Writers' Society, and was elected corresponding member of the Romanian Academy in May 1919.
 The proposal was advanced by Ioan Lupaș, a fellow PNR man, and seconded by linguist Sextil Pușcariu, who gave the reception speech.
 In November of that year, Agârbiceanu became a junior member of the PNR Executive Committee, to which he was reconfirmed in March 1920.
 Though he considered moving to Bucharest as a parish priest in 1920, his wife disliked the accommodations, and he decided against it.
 He was at the time contributing to the reviews Gândirea of Cluj, and Flacăra and Cuget Românesc of Bucharest.
 In 1922, he accompanied other Writers' Society members on a celebratory tour of Transylvania.
 Like several of his colleagues, Agârbiceanu preserved a bitter memory of the war, and his articles of the time make a point of referring to the Hungarians as a "barbarian horde".

-While working on the Sibiu-based Astra magazine Transilvania (where he sometimes used the signature AG), Agârbiceanu remained the editor of Patria until 1927, and also resumed his collaboration with Viața Românească.
-However, he was disappointed by the cultural and economic decline which came as a consequence of Transylvania's incorporation: the local press, he noted, had largely lost its purpose and could not hope to survive competition.
+Also in 1922, Agârbiceanu joined the editorial staff of Iorga's Ramuri and Drum Drept, which were bound together as a single weekly magazine (put out from Craiova), and where he was also the main contributor of literary prose.
+Though additionally working on the Sibiu-based ASTRA magazine Transilvania (where he sometimes used the signature AG), he remained the editor of Patria until 1927, and also resumed his collaboration with Viața Românească.
+He was disappointed by the cultural and economic decline which came as a consequence of Transylvania's incorporation: the local press, he noted, had largely lost its purpose and could not hope to survive competition.
 This stance was reviewed by Hungarian-Romanian intellectual Sándor Keresztury, who wrote about the "greatest living Romanian storyteller in Transylvania" documenting the collapse of regional cultural institutions.
 As noted by reviewers from Ilie Rad to Răzvan Voncu, some of Agârbiceanu's more valuable work saw print in minor provincial reviews.